World Innovation: CMA CGM first shipping company to choose liquefied natural gas for its biggest shipsNovember 7, 2017

 ISO 14001 certificate

-In 2013, CMA Ships, CMA CGM's subsidiary bringing together all the branches of activity dealing with managing the vessel fleet and its crew members, received the ISO 14001 certificate.
+In 2013, CMA Ships, CMA CGM's subsidiary bringing together all the branches of activity dealing with managing the vessel fleet and its crew members, received the ISO 14001 certificate, which has been renewed each year ever since.
+In 2016, the CMA CGM fleet has been granted the triple certification Quality, Safety & Environment.

 ISO 14001 is the international environmental standard.
 It is a tool to improve both the management and the environmental performance of CMA Ships.